iambillzhao/HardwarePirates/README.md

 ## Overview

-Disassembler, add details
+CSS 422 Final Project

 ## Workflow

 ### Getting Started

-1. Checkout the master branch using `git checkout master`.
+1. Checkout the main branch using `git checkout main`.

 2. Create a new branch using `git checkout -b <new_name>`.
 Example: `iambillzhao/start`.